Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Coarse-grained Video Understanding

-Video action recognition is a classical task in video understanding, which aims to recognize the category of action being performed in trimmed video.
-Over the years, there have been plentiful research works making efforts to transfer the powerful pretrained image-text foundation models for tackling video action recognition.
-ActionCLIP~\cite{var:actionclip} is a pioneering work that adopts a ``pretrain, prompt, and fine-tune" paradigm for transferring the knowledge of CLIP, which formulates action recognition into a multimodal learning problem by extracting text representations of class labels for video-text matching.
-X-CLIP~\cite{var:x-clip} introduces a new framework to expand existing large-scale image-text pretrained models for general video recognition, where a cross-frame communication attention module and a video-specific textual prompting strategy are incorporated for better transfer performance.
-EVL~\cite{var:evl} proposes to utilize a sideway transformer decoder to progressively aggregate multiple intermediate features from a frozen pretrained backbone to a learnable query token that is regarded as the global feature for predicting action classes.
-ST-Adapter~\cite{var:st-adapter} presents an efficient spatio-temporal adapter which is instantiated as a 3D convolution module inserted at the front end of each pretrained block in cascade.
-Adaptformer~\cite{var:adaptformer} designs another kind of adapter module which is inserted as a parallel learnable branch for merging into the original MLP's output.
-AIM~\cite{var:aim} jointly incorporates cascaded adapters into the spatial and temporal attention layers and adds an adapter in parallel to the MLP layer to achieve efficient transfer learning.
-BIKE~\cite{var:bike} explores a bidirectional cross-modal knowledge transfer approach, where the attributes-category association and video concept spotting mechanisms are introduced to complement the unidirectional video-to-text matching and enhance the temporal awareness of video representations.
-ViFi-CLIP~\cite{var:ViFi-CLIP} shows that simple full fine-tuning of pretrained CLIP models with late temporal pooling generalizes well to supervised settings and a vision-language prompting scheme works well in low-data regimes.
-Text4Vis~\cite{var:text4vis} demonstrates that a new paradigm with frozen classifiers initialized from pretrained textual embeddings can achieve more efficient transfer learning as compared to previous contrastive-based paradigms.
 DiST~\cite{var:dist} disentangles spatial and temporal modeling to the pretrained backbone and a learnable network, and further utilizes a side branch to integrate multiple intermediate features from the spatial and temporal streams.
 UniFormerV2~\cite{var:uniformerv2} designs a sophisticated transfer method by additionally learning local temporal modeling and global spatio-temporal modeling on top of the pretrained global spatial modeling and a multi-stage fusion block is utilized to aggregate video tokens from different semantic levels.
 DUALPATH~\cite{var:dualpath} explicitly separates the image-to-video adaptation into a spatial path with parallel adapters and a temporal path with serial adapters followed by a late path fusion for action classification.
 In addition, a new manner to imitate spatial modeling to achieve efficient temporal modeling via token interactions in a grid-like frameset is also proposed.
 MoMa~\cite{var:moma} proposes a new temporal modeling method called sequence modulation operation, which is achieved by efficient trainable mamba layers to inject fine-grained spatio-temporal information into intermediate features.
 D$^2$ST~\cite{var:d2st} develops a dual-pathway adapter that enables disentangled adaptation of spatial and temporal features, while maintaining full compatibility with pretrained single-stream image-text models.